sourcescript/alt-notify/_includes/welcome.md

 # Introduction

-This library is undergoing active development, and will be released soon (the same goes for the documentation).
+**{{ page.project_name }}** is undergoing active development, and will be released soon (the same goes for the documentation).

-This library was primarily written for use for React and Alt.
+This library was primarily written for use for [React](https://facebook.github.io/react) and [Alt](https://alt.js.org).
 It will and does not try to cover everyone's use-cases -- the reason why it is and will be kept as simple as possible.

 ## ES6